shehper/sparse-dictionary-learning/README.md

 ```
 python generate_mlp_data.py
 ```
-By default, this computes MLP activations on 4 million contexts from the (OpenWebText) dataset, samples these activation vectors from 200 tokens in each context, and randomly shuffles them before saving the entire dataset in n_files=20 files in 'sae_data' subfolder.
-I used a high-RAM node with 1TB RAM for this step, and it took about ~12 hours to complete.
+By default, this computes MLP activations for 4 million contexts, and samples and randomly shuffles the outputs for 200 tokens per context.
+The dataset is saved in n_files=20 files in 'sae_data' subfolder of autoencoder.
+You may choose different values for these variables using --total_contexts, --tokens_per_context and --n_files command line arguments.

-Note that I saved it in 20 files because the node used for training the autoencoder in Step 3 did not have high amounts of RAM available.
-Therefore, during training, only 1/20th of the dataset could be loaded at a time.
-By default, all MLP activations are saved in float16 data type, so as to use the storage space in favor of collecting twice as many examples.
-The dataset takes around 770GB of storage space.
-If more storage space is available, one may increase the number of contexts through '--total_contexts' or save the data in float32 through '--convert_to_f16=False' flag.
+I used a node with 1TB RAM for this step as the dataset takes about 770GB space.
+I saved it in 20 files in order to be able to train the autoencoder model on a node with less CPU RAM (as low as 64GB) in Step 3.

+By default, MLP activations were saved in float16 data type, but you may change that by passing '--convert_to_f16=False' flag in the command line input.

 ### Step 2a: Pick a subset of data for Neuron Resampling